Complete and bring the following items indicated on this checklist.

 *Note: As long as the document is an original, the date of issuance is irrelevant.

 - If you wish to change your child’s name from what is listed on the child’s birth certificate, please prepare an affidavit/statement signed by both parents explaining your particular situation and why you wish to change the child’s name.
+Your affidavit/statement does not need to be notarized.
 Additional information may be requested by the consular official.
 Please note that some name change requests may not be acceptable due to government regulations.

 □ Parents’ Marriage Certificate (original + 1 photocopy)

-- If married in the United States, you need to bring the original/”certified-copy” Marriage Certificate issued by city/county/state.
+- If married in the United States; Original / “certified-copy” Marriage Certificate issued by city/county/state.
 (NOT a church or “bride/groom” copy.
 Please make sure your certificate has a file date.)

 - English translation of your foreign language document. (the translation does not need to be notarized or done by a professional)